-In assessing whether a license is distinct from the other promises, Legend Biotech considers factors such as the research, development, manufacturing and commercialization capabilities of the collaboration partner and the availability of the associated expertise in the general marketplace.
-In addition, Legend Biotech considers whether the counterparty can benefit from a license for its intended purpose without the receipt of the remaining promise(s) by considering whether the value of the license is dependent on the unsatisfied promise(s), whether there are other vendors that could provide the remaining promise(s), and whether it is separately identifiable from the remaining promise(s).
-Legend Biotech evaluates the nature of a promise to grant a license in order to determine whether the promise is satisfied over time or at a point in time.
-Legend Biotech evaluated that the licenses are separate performance obligations which represent a right to use Legend Biotech's license as it exists at the point in time that the license is granted.
+In assessing whether a license is distinct from the other promises, we consider factors such as the research, development, manufacturing and commercialization capabilities of the collaboration partner and the availability of the associated expertise in the general marketplace.
+In addition, we consider whether the counterparty can benefit from a license for its intended purpose without the receipt of the remaining promise(s) by considering whether the value of the license is dependent on the unsatisfied promise(s), whether there are other vendors that could provide the remaining promise(s), and whether it is separately identifiable from the remaining promise(s).
+We evaluate the nature of a promise to grant a license in order to determine whether the promise is satisfied over time or at a point in time.
+The Company evaluated that the license is a single performance obligation in the Janssen Agreement, including a technology transfer service, which represent a right to use the Company's license as it exists at the point in time that the license is granted.
 Revenue from licenses is recognized when the control of the right to use of the license is transferred to the customer.